norcams/iaas/docs/team/operations/patching.rst

 For each for the production regions, `BGO` and `OSL`, do the following:

-Patching controller-04/08
+Patching controller-08
 -------------------------

-The node controller-04/08 (OSL/BGO) is usually running virtual nodes that are not critical to the operation of Openstack, and controller-04/08 can therefore be patched and rebooted outside of a maintenance window.
+The node controller-08 (04 in test-01) is usually running virtual nodes that are not critical to the operation of Openstack, and controller-08 can therefore be patched and rebooted outside of a maintenance window.

 The controller node and all virtual nodes running on the controller can be patched with a single Ansible playbook::

-  sudo ansible-playbook -e "myhosts=${location}-controller-04" lib/yum_update_controller.yaml
+  sudo ansible-playbook -e "myhosts=${location}-controller-08" lib/yum_update_controller.yaml

 This playbook takes extra options, if needed: